microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 -  Email does not support typing activity
 -  SMS does not support typing activity

+Livestreaming is resilient against:

+-  Out-of-order messages: channel/client receive interim activities in wrong order and/or heavily delayed
+-  Most packet loss scenarios: channel/client only received some interim activities but not all of them

 ### Client support

-Web Chat introduced livestreaming support since version 4.17.0.
+Web Chat introduced livestreaming support since version [4.17.0](CHANGELOG.md#4170---2024-05-06).
 More livestreaming features are being added to Web Chat.
-Please read our [`CHANGELOG.md`](/tree/main/CHANGELOG.md) for complete version history.
+Please read our [`CHANGELOG.md`](CHANGELOG.md) for complete version history.